-Visiting Where Time Begins in Greenwich England
+Where Time Begins: Greenwich England with Kids

 We usually do river cruises to be familiar with the city.
 London was no different.
 It was a spontaneous decision after we saw boat passengers looking so relaxed and we wanted to rest our tired feet.
 We decided to cruise on the River Thames to the the famous and historic site of Greenwich where time is set and where east meets west.